Chingu-cohorts/pmrok-chgmgt/Home-Contribute.md

 Making corrections or adding content to PMRoK follows a process very similar to the one you use when making contributions to your Voyage projects.
-GitHub Wiki's are implementated in a manner that doesn't allow changes to be approved and merged use the Pull Request (PR) mechanism available to normal repos.
+GitHub Wiki's are implemented in a manner that doesn't allow changes to be approved and merged using the Pull Request (PR) mechanism available to normal repos.

-Due to this a "mirror" repo has been created that you will use to make changes just like you do in a normal project repo.
+Due to this, a "mirror" repo has been created that you will use to make changes just like you do in a normal project repo.
 TravisCI integration has been set up in the mirror to automatically push changes from the `master` branch once a PR for a change has been reviewed, approved, and merged from `development`